Members of the Banknote Character Advisory Committee

 The Banknote Character Advisory Committee has five core members, three of whom do not work for the Bank of England.

-Once the core committee members have chosen a field from which a new banknote character will be selected, three independent members with expertise in the chosen field are be invited to join the committee.
+Once the core committee members have chosen a field from which a new banknote character will be selected, independent members with expertise in the chosen field are invited to join the committee.

 Advisory Committee Terms of Reference

 Advisory Committee Minutes - Polymer £20 note

 Ben Broadbent: Chairman

 Ben is the Bank of England’s Deputy Governor for Monetary Policy.
 He has responsibility for monetary analysis and banknotes.

 Sarah is the Bank of England’s Chief Cashier and Director of Notes.
 She leads the teams responsible for every aspect of banknotes, from design to distribution and destruction.

 Professor Sir David Cannadine